-Collingham Parish Council Social Media Policy
+Weston Parish Council Social Media Policy.

-The Council will appoint a nominated Councillor or Councillors as moderator(s).
-They will be responsible for posting and monitoring of the content ensuring that it complies with the social media policy.
-The moderator(s) will have authority to remove any posts made by third parties from our social media pages which are deemed to be of a defamatory or libellous in nature.
-Such posts will also be reported to the Clerk.
+The Council will appoint a nominated Councillor or Councillors or member of staff as moderator(s) who will be responsible for the posting and monitoring of the content ensuring that it complies with the social media policy.
+The Moderator will have authority to remove any posts made by third parties from our social media pages which are deemed to be of a defamatory, libel nature.
+Such posts will also be reported to the Hosts (i.e. Facebook) and also the Clerk.